-In order to get the most out of our 12 hour layover in Dublin, I knew we had to stay somewhere super central, while at the same time providing enough comfort and luxury for my fellow weary traveler who happened to be experiencing a bit more jetlag than normal.
+In order to get the most out of our 12 hours in Dublin, we had to stay somewhere super central.
+We also needed a dash of comfort and luxury for my fellow weary traveler.
+He was experiencing a bit more jetlag than normal…

-The Morrison Hotel sits on the north bank of the Liffey, only a short walk from the main drag of O’Connell Street (which is where the bus from the airport can drop you!) and directly across a pedestrian bridge from the busiest section of Temple Bar.
-Though it’s less than a five minute walk from the front door of the hotel to your first pint in Temple Bar, its position across the river provides a much quieter atmosphere for those looking to escape the noises of City Center.
+The Morrison Hotel sits on the north bank of the Liffey.
+It’s a short walk from the main drag of O’Connell Street, where the bus from the airport drops you.
+It’s also directly across a pedestrian bridge from the busiest section of Temple Bar.
+This means it’s under five minutes from the front door to your first pint!
+But its position across the river provides a much quieter atmosphere, and an escape from the noises of City Center.

 We were pleasantly surprised to find out at check-in that we were upgraded to a junior suite, which had a view of the river, minimalist and modern decor, and plenty of space for us to spread out and relax, should we choose.
-Though we could have spent the whole night lounging in our room, we bundled up against the Dublin December wind and made our way to the first stop on our pub crawl…
+We could have spent the night lounging in our room, but we bundled up against the December wind.
+It was time for the first stop on our pub crawl…